Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_r2_design.md

    - e.g In above figure Storage Set 1 and 2 are shown connected at network layer
 1. **IOs will be confined to Storage Set.**
    - Data will only be striped across nodes in a Storage Set.
+   - Specifically, two motr pools will be created using all devices in the Storage Set.
+    - One will be for data and will be configured as N+K+S and K will typically be 2.
+For small numbers of total physical storage devices, S will be zero.
+    - A second will be for metadata and will be configured as 1+2+0.
 1. Any node in cluster can serve S3 request for any storage set.
    - e.g In above figure Node 1 from Storage Set 1 can serve read request for object stored in Storage Set 2